rjungius/rjungius.github.io/_includes/observational_study.md

 ## Observational Study

 Finally, we can draw some conclusions.
-Let's see…
+We perform the same statistical as before, that is the null hypothesis being the percentage of finished paths for Europe is the same as the rest of the continents.
+Let's see what we obtain…

 {% include plots/paths_count_observe_map.html %}

 There is no significance?!
-As we always say, no results are results.
+We get a p-value of 0.857 which is higher than 0.05.
+Therefore, we cannot say with a significance level of 5% that if a path finishes in a European target article it is more likely to be successful.
+However, we are not upset, as we always say, no results are results.
 After performing matching we were able to balance the dataset so the results obtained were more trustful, and they show no significance, even if before it appeared to be.
 This shows that what can be perceived in a well-named naive analysis is not a picture of reality but further analysis is needed.